mongodb/docs-realm/source/includes/appschema-triggers.rst

       └── triggers/
           └── <trigger name>.json

-.. div:: section-intro

 :doc:`Triggers </triggers>` are defined in your application's ``/triggers`` directory.

 Each trigger is defined in its own JSON file with the same name as the trigger.

 Configuration
 ~~~~~~~~~~~~~